mgutz/plv8-bedrock/README.md

 to the production database.

 Simply set the `minHookDate` to a timestamp before the one you are coding.
-Prehooks must have a timestamp *greater* than `minHookDate` to run.
+Migration hooks must have a folder timestamp *greater* than `minHookDate` to run.

 ## Best Practices and Tips